Campervanning in Switzerland: Your Ultimate Guide

 If we had our time again in Switzerland, we would invest in a few more day tours.
 Often, the idea of lugging the motorhome through more windy lanes and mountain passes seemed too stressful.

-We also were watching the pennies on our Europe road trip, but some of these tours would have really added to our whole Swiss experience.
+We also were watching the pennies on our Europe road trip, but some of these tours would have really enhanced our Swiss experience.

 Next time we’re in Switzerland, these tours will be on our agenda:)